FAQ's - Divorce Attorney San Antonio TX Answers

 How long will it take to get divorced?

 There is a 60-day waiting period between the time the divorce is filed and the time a court order granting the divorce can be signed.
 The waiting period can be waived if there has been a finding of family violence against the responding spouse.
-The length of any case will depend on a lot of factors, but mainly on the number and type of issues involved and the conduct of the parties.
+The length of your case will depend on a variety of factors, but mainly on the number and type of issues involved and the conduct of and level of amicability between the parties.
 The more issues the parties can quickly agree to, the quicker the case can be finalized.

 Back to Top